Fjelsø

-Fjelsø is a village in Himmerland, Denmark, with a population of 200 (1 January 2024), situated in Fjelsø parish.
+Fjelsø is a village in Himmerland, Denmark, with a population of 206 (1 January 2026), situated in Fjelsø parish.
 The village belongs to Vesthimmerland Municipality and is located in the North Denmark Region.

 Fjelsø has a lake in the middle of the village.
-Near the village lies Steensbækgaard, where former mayor of Aalestrup Municipality and former folketing member Per Bisgaard was born and raised.
+Near the village lies Steensbækgaard, where former mayor of Aalestrup Municipality and former member of the folketing Per Bisgaard was born and raised.

 Fjelsø has its own school and Fjelsø church.
 Before it was in Vesthimmerland Municipality, it was part of Aalestrup Municipality.